talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
         BigDecimal applicationId = new BigDecimal(); // BigDecimal | Filter results by Application ID.
         String entityPath = "entityPath_example"; // String | Filter results on a case insensitive matching of the url path of the entity
-        Integer userId = 56; // Integer | Filter results by user ID.
+        Long userId = 56; // Long | Filter results by user ID.
         OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
         OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
         Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
-        Integer managementKeyId = 56; // Integer | Filter results that match the given management key ID.
+        Long managementKeyId = 56; // Long | Filter results that match the given management key ID.
         Boolean includeOld = true; // Boolean | When this flag is set to false, the state without the change will not be returned.
 The default value is true. try {
             InlineResponse20044 result = apiInstance.getChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, managementKeyId, includeOld);